 Click the msg tab on the bottom of the RMS tree pane.
 (The tab label is red if a new message has been added to the text area since it was last viewed.)
-The Admin Errors and Messages view appears (Figure 72).
+The Admin Errors and Messages view appears (Figure 96).

+File Help

 Admin Errors and Messages

 (19:00) shasta1: hvdisp: RMS is not running (19:00) shasta2: hvdisp: RMS is not running

+T

-cf crm rms sis Detach Clear
+cf crm rms sis ms Detach Clear

-Figure 72: Main Cluster Admin window-message view
+Figure 96: Main Cluster Admin window-message view